Calciseptine

 Calciseptine (CaS) is a natural neurotoxin isolated from the black mamba Dendroaspis p. polylepis venom.
 This toxin consists of 60 amino acids with four disulfide bonds.
 Calciseptine specifically blocks L-type calcium channels, but not other voltage-dependent Ca2+ channels such as N-type and T-type channels.

 History

 The black mamba (Dendroaspis polylepis) is generally considered to be one of the deadliest snakes on the planet, and is responsible for many fatalities throughout its sub-Saharan Africa range.
-Without treatment, the bite of a Black Mamba causes a 100% mortality rate.
+Without treatment, the bite of a black mamba causes a 100% mortality rate.

-The venom of the Black Mamba consists of more than 28 peptides.
-One of these peptides is calciseptine.
-It makes up 2.8% of the venom of the Black Mamba.
+The venom of the black mamba consists of more than 28 peptides.
+One of these peptides is calciseptine, which makes up 2.8% of the venom.
 When first purified, the peptide was called protein E3, which was later changed to calciseptine by Weille et al.

 Importance

 Calciseptine has been shown to specifically inhibit the L-type voltage-gated Ca2+ channels and was the first natural polypeptide discovered with this property.
 Specific polypeptide inhibitors of voltage-sensitive channels are important tools in research, and were already known for voltage-sensitive Na+ channels, both voltage-sensitive and Ca2+-activated K+ channels, and for N-type Ca2+-channels.

 Before calciseptine was sequenced and shown to be a specific L-type calcium channel inhibitor, no specific polypeptide inhibitors were known for this type of voltage-gated channels.
 Specific blockers of the L-type channel were small organic molecules like 1,4-dihydropyridines.
 It was suggested that polypeptide inhibitors could be found in snake venoms.
 Calciseptine confirmed this as it was shown to not only block the L-type channels specifically, but also to do this in exactly the same spot as the 1,4-dihydropyridines.
 After calciseptine, other polypeptides specifically blocking the L-type channels were found as well: FS2, C10S2C2 and S4C8.